-- 5.6.1 Part IV of the Environment Act 1995 requires local planning authorities to review and assess the current and future air quality in their areas against objectives set out for eight key air pollutants, under the provisions of the National Air Quality Regulations 2000 and the Air Quality (Amendment) Regulations 2002.
-Where an air quality objective is deemed to be breached, then the local planning authority must declare an Air Quality Management Area and put in place an action plan in order to bring pollutant levels below the objective. - 5.6.2 Paragraph 124 of the NPPF states that planning policies should sustain compliance with and contribute towards EU limit values or national objectives for pollutants, taking into account the presence of Air Quality Management Areas and the cumulative impacts on air quality from individual sites in local areas.
+5.6.1 Part IV of the Environment Act 1995 requires local planning authorities to review and assess the current and future air quality in their areas against objectives set out for eight key air pollutants, under the provisions of the National Air Quality Regulations 2000 and the Air Quality (Amendment) Regulations 2002.
+Where an air quality objective is deemed to be breached, then the local planning authority must declare an Air Quality Management Area and put in place an action plan in order to bring pollutant levels below the objective.

-- 5.6.3 A Nottinghamshire-wide Air Quality Strategy, 'A Breath of Fresh Air for Nottinghamshire' was published in 2008, which covers the districts and boroughs of Nottinghamshire County and Nottingham City Council.
+- 5.6.2 Paragraph 124 of the NPPF states that planning policies should sustain compliance with and contribute towards EU limit values or national objectives for pollutants, taking into account the presence of Air Quality Management Areas and the cumulative impacts on air quality from individual sites in local areas. - 5.6.3 A Nottinghamshire-wide Air Quality Strategy, 'A Breath of Fresh Air for Nottinghamshire' was published in 2008, which covers the districts and boroughs of Nottinghamshire County and Nottingham City Council.
 The purpose of the strategy is "to help local authorities and partner organisations manage and improve ambient air quality and to protect the health and wellbeing of the public in a co-ordinated and integrated manner." - 5.6.4 The Nottinghamshire Air Quality Strategy is due to be reviewed and updated.
 The evidence of both the health impacts and effective actions to address air quality has developed since its publication.
 The new strategy should ensure that air quality remains a strategic priority with shared goals and purposeful, co-ordinated action across local government, health and wider partners. - 5.6.5 In July 2015, a chapter on air quality was incorporated into the Nottinghamshire Health and Wellbeing Board's Joint Strategic Needs Assessment (JSNA); reflecting the emerging science on the health effects of air pollution11.
-One of the recommendations from this chapter is "Consider incorporation of revised air quality aspirations into Local Development Plans". - 5.5.6 The particular problems with air quality within Gedling Borough are mainly caused by 'tail-pipe' emissions from vehicles.
+One of the recommendations from this chapter is "Consider incorporation of revised air quality aspirations into Local Development Plans". - 5.6.6 The particular problems with air quality within Gedling Borough are mainly caused by 'tail-pipe' emissions from vehicles.
 This has led to the designation of part of the A60 Mansfield Road in Arnold as an Air Quality Management Area in April 2011 due to a breach of the air quality objective for nitrogen dioxide.
-An Air Quality Action Plan was subsequently published in 2012. - 5.6.7 Parts of Gedling Borough also fall within the Nottingham Urban Area agglomeration zone (UK0008), which is one of sevenfive zones that are predicted to exceed the EU limit value for nitrogen dioxide (NO2) in 2020.
-The Government has published an Air Quality Plan for the zone which includes the creation of a Clean Air Zone (CAZ)a consultation on the draft air quality plan for the achievement of EU air quality limit value for nitrogen dioxide (NO2) in the Nottingham Urban Area in September 201512. - 5.6.8 Whilst the focus of this policy concerns issues arising from road transport emissions, it should be noted that emissions from point sources (i.e. biomass, combined heat and power and anaerobic digestion installations) also need to ensure compliance with the Clean Air Act, EU limit values or national air quality objectives13.
+An Air Quality Action Plan was subsequently published in 2012. - 5.6.7 Parts of Gedling Borough also fall within the Nottingham Urban Area agglomeration zone (UK0008), which is one of five zones that are predicted to exceed the EU limit value for nitrogen dioxide (NO2) in 2020.
+The Government has published an Air Quality Plan for the zone which includes the creation of a Clean Air Zone (CAZ)12. - 5.6.8 Whilst the focus of this policy concerns issues arising from road transport emissions, it should be noted that emissions from point sources (i.e. biomass, combined heat and power and anaerobic digestion installations) also need to ensure compliance with the Clean Air Act, EU limit values or national air quality objectives13.